turingschool/career-development-curriculum-site/module_two/index.md

 title: Module 2 Professional Development
 ---

+> **NOTE:** 2305 Back End Mod 2 students should be referring to the [Back End site](https://backend.turing.edu/module2/) for all Professional Development content.

 ## Overview
 Our approach to Mod 2 is to build on the competencies covered in Mod 1 so that students can begin to create a job search and branding strategy as well as learn more about what software development looks like so that they can more clearly define their goals.
 Mod 2 professional development is delivered through a combination of self-paced asynchronous sessions, small group discussion, office hours, and other check-ins.